flaribbit/love2d-lua-websocket/Readme.md

 Not all websocket features are implemented, but it works fine.
 Tested with aiohttp(python) and ws(nodejs) library.

-⚠️ `wss://` connection (websocket with TLS) is not supported.
-If you need that, you may try [löve-ws](https://github.com/holywyvern/love-ws).

 ## Quick start
 Just copy `websocket.lua` to your project directory, and write code as the following example.